UNCLASSIFIED (U)

 a.
 The RSO or PSO must brief all mission employees, TDY employees, and contractors about the contact reporting policy and obtain their signatures on an Acknowledgement of Policy Format (see 12 FAM Exhibit 262.3-1).

 b.
 When Foreign Contact Report forms are filed by employees at the post, RSOs or PSOs must review and evaluate the reported information and discuss the contact with the employee, providing counseling, as appropriate.
-The contact reports are automatically forwarded to DS/ICI/CI for additional vetting and processing.
-The RSO or PSO must promptly report any facts or circumstances of a reported contact with individuals of any nationality to DS/ICI/CI and the employee’s parent agency if they appear to:
+The contact reports are automatically forwarded to DS/DO/CI for additional vetting and processing.
+The RSO or PSO must promptly report any facts or circumstances of a reported contact with individuals of any nationality to DS/DO/CI and the employee’s parent agency if they appear to:

 (1) Indicate an attempt, intention, or reasonable potential to obtain unauthorized access to classified, sensitive, or proprietary information or technology; or